TypeTogether/Playwrite/README.md

 ![Alt Image Text](documentation/images/readme/Playwrite_countries-references.png)

-Recipes for regional models of the Playwrite font arecreated by recipes that reside on a CSV file `Playwrite/sources/data/models-all.csv`.
+Recipes for regional models of the Playwrite font are created by recipes that reside on a CSV file `Playwrite/sources/data/models-all.csv`.
 Each row of the file contains the data that names the font model, specifies a location in three of the founr axes (the weight axis always remains variable), and contains a selection of the of the letter variants that are preferred in that region.

 Structure of each row is as follows:
 `Country;lang_tag;slnt;EXTD;SPED;UC;lc`